kbase/project_guides/Agile_process.md

 If a proposal is accepted, it will be given a sprint label and an epic/theme in JIRA so it can be sorted accordingly, and it will be re-assigned to its ultimate product owner.

+If a proposal is rejected, the rejection type will be one of:

+* *Reject*: As written, this proposal is not going to happen, and the reasons why will be communicated.
+* *Reconsider*: We foresee doing this, but it needs to wait for N sprint cycles to be re-evaluated.
+The resolution should specify what is blocking and how many cycles to wait before resubmission (point at which, there may be new information to consider).
+* *Not discussed*: We didn't get around to talking about it; we will get to it next time.
+This is not ideal, but realistically it will happen sometimes.

+This information will be recorded in the proposal ticket, so the submitter will have a record of the decision.